knapptimezzz/coding-challenge-2024-feb/README.md

 ### Other Thoughts

+* I also decided to implement both as the output to be consumed by the decoder is the same.
+So I decided to implement the two encoder methods the same way. `Backwards-Seeking` is more performant in terms of time space but both are relatively fast with the file sizes being small.

 * I made the file sizes 1MB instead of 1KB.
 Seemed more reasonable when talking about video files to have a somewhat larger size, but this is just the default.
 Could be switched to a smaller size / configurable for that.

-* I could have also setup a Flask or Django webserver to handle the process of the video requests for the `decoder.py` file but I am treating the reading of binary chunks from a folder as getting parts served to the `decoder.py` file.
+* I could have also set up a Flask or Django webserver to handle the process of the video requests for the `decoder.py` file but I am treating the reading of binary chunks from a folder as getting parts served to the `decoder.py` file.

+* I implemented some basic logging to get messages out of the code if you wanted to compare some hashes on the command line.